KennyDblD/KennyDblD.Github.io/index.md

 <br><br>
 iFood is the Brazilian equivilant to Door Dash and I analyzed the data to gain insights into the customers that they serve.
 I created bar charts, scatter plots and pivot tables.
 The data revealed:
 <br><br>
-💡The causal relationships between income and order amounts. <br>
+🥩The causal relationships between income and order amounts. <br>
-💡How marital status and having kids at home affected spending. <br>
+🍕How marital status and having kids at home affected spending. <br>
-💡The months that had the highest number of new member acquisitions.
+🍔The months that had the highest number of new member acquisitions.

 ---